Introduction -

 Ethereal oils in Cinnamomum and relatives are notable for phenylpropanoids like safrole, eugenol, and cinnamaldehyde; the last gives the sweet-spicy flavour of cinnamon bark.
 Some others used for fragrances or flavouring include C. camphora with camphor, Aniba with (–)-linalool, and leaves from Laurus nobilis (bay laurel) with 1,8-cineole.

-Persea americana (avocado) are unusual for very large seeds and fruits best suited to dispersal by large mammals, now mostly extinct.
+Persea americana (avocado) are unusual for very large seeds and fruits best suited to dispersal by larger mammals.
 Such types are often protected from smaller organisms, in this case by persin, also found in leaves and bark.
-This is antifungal and, though levels in the pulp are safe for humans, harmful to many other mammals and birds.
+This is antifungal and although the levels in the pulp are safe for humans, they can be harmful to many smaller mammals and birds.

 Magnoliales are again nearly all woody with ethereal oil cells.
 The carpels are separated or single with superior ovaries, and when multiple are typically arranged in a spiral along with many stamens, often forming an aggregate fruit.
 The pollen most often have a single aperture, rarely none or two.